JuliaAI/LearnAPI.jl/docs/src/operations.md

 be regarded as a target variable.
 The labels obtained can be paired with human labels using, say, the Rand index.

-The kind of proxy one has for the target in some operation output is informally classified by a subtype of `LearnAPI.TargetProxy`.
+The kind of proxy one has is informally classified by a subtype of `LearnAPI.TargetProxy`.
 These types are intended for dispatch outside of LearnAPI.jl and have no fields.

 |          type                   | form of observations | possible requirement in some external API |
 |:-------------------------------:|:---------------------|:------------------------------------------|